mail2thota/ansible_provision/ansible/README.md

 ## Test:
-* Once we launch `./ansible_boot.sh` ,ansible hosts file will be configured in the bootstrap machine and the servers will be grouped together as per their hostname.For example if the host name is raul-ambariservers-ambariagents.eng.vmware.com then this means the host will be acting as both ambari server and ambari agent based on the host name.If suppose
+* Once we launch `./ansible_boot.sh` which is under ansible folder ,there will be a folder named executed_playbooks created under this folder ambari-hdp folder will be copied,under this process there will be substitution of place holder name with which the play book has to be executed,so in general this is the folder which contain all playbooks which will be executed.ansible hosts file will be configured in the bootstrap machine and the servers will be grouped together as per their hostname.For example if the host name is node1-ambariserver.eng.vmware.com then this means the host will be acting as both ambari server and ambari agent based on the host name.If suppose
-opal-ambariagents.eng.vmware.com then this host will act only as ambari agent.This will create entry in ansible hosts `/etc/ansible/hosts` as below
+node2-ambariagent.eng.vmware.com then this host will act only as ambari agent.This will create entry in ansible hosts `/executed_playbooks/ambari-hdp/inventory/full-dev-platform/hosts` as below

 ```
-[ambariagents]
+[ambari_master]
-raul-ambariservers-ambariagents.eng.vmware.com
+node1-ambariserver.eng.vmware.com

-opal-ambariagents.eng.vmware.com
+[ambari_slave]

-[ambariservers]
+node1-ambariserver.eng.vmware.com
-raul-ambariservers-ambariagents.eng.vmware.com
+node2-ambariagent.eng.vmware.com
 ```

-and boostrap machine hosts `/etc/hosts` as below
+and boostrap machine hosts `/etc/hosts` as below if variable ENVIRONMENT is set as "development" which means DNS server is running through which nodes can recognise each other through FQDN

 ```

-192.168.116.137 opal-ambariagents.eng.vmware.com
+192.168.116.137 node1-ambariserver.eng.vmware.com
-192.168.116.134 raul-ambariservers-ambariagents.eng.vmware.com
+192.168.116.134 node2-ambariagent.eng.vmware.com

 ```
 It also configures all other nodes hosts `/etc/hosts` so that the nodes and the bootstrap machine can recoginise each other through domain name.